 - a.
 The period of abstinence, date and time of collection and interval of time between actual collection and laboratory analyses should be recorded on the worksheet. - b.
 The sample must preferably be collected after 3-day abstinence, but not longer than 7 days. - c.
-The entire sample should be obtained by masturbation into a sterile glass or plastic container with a screw top.
-NOTE: Coitus interruptus is not a reliable means of semen collection, because the first portion of the ejaculate, which contains the highest number of spermatozoa, may be lost.
+The entire sample should be obtained by masturbation into a sterile glass or plastic container with a screw top. - NOTE: Coitus interruptus is not a reliable means of semen collection, because the first portion of the ejaculate, which contains the highest number of spermatozoa, may be lost.
 Moreover, there may be cellular and bacteriological contamination of the sample and the low pH of the vaginal fluid could adversely affect sperm motility. - d.
 The sample should preferably be collected on site; if this is not possible, the sample must be delivered to the laboratory within 30 minutes to 45 minutes of collection.
-During this period, the specimen should be kept at body temperature. - e.
-Ordinary latex condoms and containers with rubber stoppers must never be used as these interfere with the spermatozoa viability and motility.
+During this period, the sample should be kept at body temperature.